Judge acquits Chicago policemen in conspiracy trial

 Stephenson called the testimony of a key witness inconsistent and not credible.
 She said it was indisputable that McDonald ignored commands to drop his knife.

+“David March, Joseph Walsh and Thomas Gaffney are innocent and should never have been here.
+This case wasn’t even close,” James McKay, March’s attorney, told reporters after the ruling.
+“Whatever you think of Jason Van Dyke, these three men were innocent from day one.”

+Prosecutor Patricia Brown Holmes told a news conference: “I can’t think of one thing we could have or should have done differently.
+We do hope that this has opened a tiny crack in the wall of the code of silence.”

-Prosecutor Patricia Brown Holmes had argued Van Dyke’s colleagues offered accounts of the shooting that conflicted with video footage to shield Van Dyke from prosecution.
+Holmes had argued Van Dyke’s colleagues offered accounts of the shooting that conflicted with video footage to shield Van Dyke from prosecution.
 Defense attorneys said the prosecution’s case lacked evidence.

 A dashboard camera video released in 2015 - more than a year after the shooting - provided the evidence to convict Van Dyke in a case that laid bare tensions between the black community and police in the third-largest U.S. city.